Note: NP 22 In-Person Proceedings and Attendance During COVID-19: Health and Safety Protocols was rescinded on April 11, 2022.

 Guidance Document explaining infection prevention measures that can be implemented both in courthouses and by individual court participants.

-To learn about safety measures implemented in courthouses, see COVID-19 Court Recovery Operations on the BC government website and Health and Safety protocols for in-person proceedings during COVID-19 on the Provincial Court website.
+To learn about safety measures implemented in courthouses, see COVID-19 Court Recovery Operations on the BC government website and Notice NP 22: Health and Safety protocols for in-person proceedings during COVID-19 on the Provincial Court website.
+(Notice NP 22 was rescinded on April 11, 2022)

 The guide explains the things we can do as individuals to protect ourselves and others, including: